Liverpool's worst fears realised: FSG must spend this summer to end reliance on Salah & Mane

 The past month has not been kind to Klopp’s side.
 Since beating Newcastle at Anfield on December 16, Liverpool have played six matches and the only one they’ve won inside 90 minutes was against League One Shrewsbury, in the FA Cup last Sunday.

-They’ve dropped seven precious points in the Premier League and, on Thursday, failed to overcome a heavily-depleted Arsenal side which played three-quarters of the match with 10 men following Granit Xhaka’s red card.
+They’ve dropped seven precious points in the Premier League and, on Thursday, failed to overcome a heavily-depleted Arsenal side that played three-quarters of the match with 10 men following Granit Xhaka’s red card.

 Cause for concern?
 You’d have to say so, especially with memories of last season fresh in the mind.